Informatievlaanderen/VSDS-Tech-Docs/docs/_consumer/inputs/ldes-client.md

 The LDES client component is written in Java and available as an [SDK](https://github.com/Informatievlaanderen/VSDS-Linked-Data-Interactions/tree/main/ldi-core/ldes-client) in the Linked Data Interactions repository.
 More information about Linked Data Interactions can be found [here](https://informatievlaanderen.github.io/VSDS-Linked-Data-Interactions/).

 The LDES Client contains the functionality to replicate and synchornise an LDES, and to persist its state for that process.
-More information on the functionalites can be found [here][VSDS Tech Docs].

 This is achieved by configuring the processor with an initial fragment URL.
 When the processor is triggered, the fragment will be processed, and all relations will be added to the (non-persisted) queue.